The Orchestra (band)

-The Orchestra is a rock band formed by former members of the Electric Light Orchestra and ELO Part II.
+The Orchestra is a British-American rock band formed in 2000 by former members of the Electric Light Orchestra and ELO Part II.
 It is the continuation of ELO Part II following Bev Bevan's departure and selling of his share in the rights to the ELO name to Jeff Lynne.

 History

 Formation

-By 2000 Bev Bevan decided to quit ELO Part II and sold his 50 percent share of the Electric Light Orchestra name as well as the rights to the ELO Part II name to Jeff Lynne.
-Lynne thereby became the full owner of the ELO name, and took legal action to prevent Mik Kaminski, Louis Clark, Parthenon Huxley, Eric Troyer and Kelly Groucutt from continuing to call themselves "ELO Part II".
-They initially tried to alter their name to "ELO2", and "Electric Light Orchestra", but they eventually decided to change their name to The Orchestra, chosen due to its similarity to the name of the band Kelly Groucutt had in the late 1980s and early 1990s with Hugh McDowell and Kaminski, called OrKestra.
+By 2000, Bev Bevan quit ELO Part II and sold his 50 percent share of the Electric Light Orchestra name as well as the rights to the ELO Part II name to Jeff Lynne.
+Lynne thereby became the full owner of the ELO name, and took legal action to prevent the band's remaining members - singer and guitarist Parthenon Huxley, singer and keyboardist Eric Troyer and former ELO alumni Mik Kaminski, Louis Clark and Kelly Groucutt - from continuing to call themselves ELO Part II.
+Replacing Bevan with American drummer Gordon Townsend (a longtime collaborator of Huxley's), the band initially tried to alter their name to ELO2, but they eventually changed their name to the Orchestra, chosen due to its similarity to OrKestra, the name of the short-lived band Groucutt and Kaminski co-founded in the late 1980s.